-• A project that includes circus workshops, a rock music performance and a landscape visual arts exhibition.
+A project that includes circus workshops, a rock music performance and a landscape visual arts exhibition.
 There is no apparent relationship between these different components.
+Please note up to three discrete projects per organisation, per festival can be eligible for funding.
+A separate application needs to be submitted for each project.